AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/bb2b-2598-add-caching-capability.md

 # BB2B-2598: Adds caching capability to `storeConfig`, `currency`, `country`, `countries`, and `availableStores` GraphQl queries

 The BB2B-2598 patch adds caching capability to `storeConfig`, `currency`, `country`, `countries`, and `availableStores` GraphQl queries.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.30 is installed.
 The patch ID is BB2B-2598.
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7-beta1.

 ## Affected products and versions